 All leaders know that data has value.
 Many organisations have made considerable investments to collect as much data as possible.
 The big data market was worth $138.9 billion in 2020 and is expected to top $229.4 billion by 2025.
 These organisations aim to capitalise quickly on their enormous investment by building data-driven data teams and by applying advanced analytics to their data assets.

 They want a data management system and strategy that enables them to leverage their data as an asset.
 They want successful data, not data that acts as a liability.
 They want to analyse data from disparate sources to drive business decisions from advanced analytics, such as via machine learning.

 There has been a data revolution in medicine.
 Many lab machines now output gigabytes to terabytes of data.
 As Bioinformatics data explodes, organisations face big data management challenges, often for the first time.
 To capitalise on their data, an organisation must understand the unique organisational challenges data brings.

-Many business strategists have viewed data as the “new oil” and design systems to treat it as such.
+Many business strategists have viewed data as the “new oil” and designed systems to treat it as such.
 Data is viewed as a precious commodity.
 It is a commodity that requires a considerable upfront investment to locate, but its value is readily accessible once found.
 But data is not like oil.